+To protect the safety of all campers from having access to meds, all medications must be kept in the infirmary.
+This applies to both campers and staff.
 Exceptions are made for rescue inhalers, diabetic supplies, and epi-pens.
-These will be carried with your camper's counselor at all times.
+These will be carried by your camper's counselor at all times.

-Speaking of state regulations, we also cannot administer prescription meds that are:
+We cannot administer prescription medications that are:

 We do not administer CBD oil to campers; please do not pack it in your camper’s luggage.

 If needed, you may call in a prescription for pickup at our local pharmacy: Ingles Pharmacy, 276 NC Highway 9, Lake Lure, NC 28746.
-Phone: 828.625.0748.
+Phone: 828.625.0748